alfredinductivo-2104/Emona-Telecoms-Trainer-Lab-Manual-and-Experiment-Compilation/README.md

 ---

 ## CONTENTS
-- EXPERIMENT 1: Setting Up an Oscilloscope.
+- 1: Setting Up an Oscilloscope.
-- EXPERIMENT 2: An Introduction to the Telecoms-Trainer 101.
+- 2: An Introduction to the Telecoms-Trainer 101.
-- EXPERIMENT 3: Modelling Equation.
+- 3: Modelling Equation.
-- EXPERIMENT 4: Amplitude Modulation (AM).
+- 4: Amplitude Modulation (AM).

 ---